 - The measure is generated or collected by and used by healthcare personnel during the provision of care (e.g., blood pressure, lab value, diagnosis, depression score) - ALL data elements are in defined fields in a combination of electronic sources - This measure is an eMeasure.
-5 data elements scored low by NQF staff on the feasibility scorecard.
+6 data elements scored low by NQF staff on the feasibility scorecard, however developer provided comments for the Committee to consider for the data elements with low scoring.